QuantEcon/lecture-source-py/source/rst/python_essentials.rst

   reversed would be very hard to read, even if the author told you so on the first page

-In Python, the standard style is set out in `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_
+In Python, the standard style is set out in `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_.

-(Occasionally we'll deviate from PEP8 in these lectures to better match mathematical notation)
+(Occasionally we'll deviate from PEP8 in these lectures to better match mathematical notation).

 Exercises
 ============

-Solve the following exercises
+Solve the following exercises.

-(For some, the built-in function ``sum()`` comes in handy)
+(For some, the built-in function ``sum()`` comes in handy).

 .. _pyess_ex1: